tombye/trexit/_posts/2017-12-11-hidden-cutlery.markdown

 ![Cutlery in a basket previously hidden from view by a napkin but now revealed](https://github.com/tombye/trexit/raw/gh-pages/assets/images/hidden-cutlery-revealed.jpg)

 We can't figure out what's so embarrassing about visible cutlery.
-It's definitely a thing, though.
+It's definitely a thing though.
 Weird.